caleong93/IAM-Bootcamp/README.md

 Hi, I'm Letta 👋

-I'm a cybersecurity graduate transitioning into **Identity and Access Management (IAM)**, with a focus on building practical, hands-on experience in identity administration, access control, and security.
+I'm a cybersecurity graduate transitioning into **Identity and Access Management (IAM)**, with a focus on building practical, hands-on experience in identity administration, access control, identity lifecycle management, and security.

 I earned my **Bachelor's degree in Cybersecurity in 2019** and am now focused on developing the technical skills needed to build a career in IAM.
-Rather than relying solely on coursework, I'm building and documenting my own lab environment to gain practical experience with enterprise identity technologies.
+Rather than relying solely on coursework, I'm building and documenting my own enterprise-style lab environment to develop practical experience with identity technologies and access management.

 ## 🔐 Current Focus

-I'm currently building an IAM home lab using:
+I'm currently building and administering an IAM home lab using:

 - Windows Server
 - Active Directory Domain Services (AD DS)